griffinmyers/wirepig/docs/tcp.md

 #### `mock(options): Mock`

 Declares a mock with the server.
+Will match at most one request.

 All functions under `res` are passed the current data written to the socket and expected to return the expected value in its position.
-For example, a function at `options.res.body` will be passed the request and request body and should return either a String, Buffer, or undefined.
+For example, a function at `options.res.body` will be passed current socket data and should return either a String, Buffer, or undefined.

 ###### Arguments